 This resource provides a brief overview of the definitions of what it means for an animal to be domestic, feral, or wild, and includes some care examples for some species that fall under these classifications.
 We hope it will help clarify a few points and offer a few considerations when caring for various species groupings.

 What’s In A Word?

 If you operate a farmed animal sanctuary, the majority (if not all) of the residents you care for are likely domestic.
 Other sanctuaries may care for mostly wildlife and offer sanctuary to the occasional domestic animal in need.
-In terms of their care needs, a turkey is a turkey is a turkey, right?
+In terms of their care needs, a Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. is a turkey is a turkey, right?
 Not so!
-The domestication process has greatly affected a number of traits that makes domestic turkeys different from wild turkeys and has implications for their care.
+The domestication process has greatly affected a number of traits that makes Adapted over time (as by selective breeding) from a wild or natural state to life in close association with and to the benefit of humans Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. different from wild turkeys and has implications for their care.
 This is true of other species as well, some more so than others.